-We are very excited to announce the triumphant return of the “Sound Healing Journey to India” certification seminar that I am holding in Auroville, India, January 3 through January 12, 2023.
+Our 2023 trip to India was amazing!
+The next “Sound Healing Journey to India” certification seminar that I am holding in Auroville, India, January 3 through January 12, 2025.
 It is the first sound healing certificate program integrating the voice with instrumental sound healing.
 As many of you know, Auroville is my spiritual home and my father was one of the first pioneers sent by the Mother to build it.
 Auroville, also called the City of Dawn, was founded by the Mother (Mirra Alfassa), the spiritual collaborator of the Indian sage Sri Aurobindo.
 Sri Aurobindo is considered one of the greatest philosophers of India.
 After delving deeply into the sacred India Sanskrit texts, Sri Aurobindo presented a new view of yoga, the idea that divinity can be established on earth.
 He said that by bringing the divine down into the whole being, including the cells of the body, we would create a new evolution of man.
 The task of giving a concrete form to Sri Aurobindo’s vision was entrusted to the Mother.
 The Mother was a musician and she believed that sound, especially the chanting of Om could assist in the evolution of the cells of the body and this philosophy is the basis of my work.
 The creation of a new world, a new humanity, a new society expressing and embodying the new consciousness is the work she envisioned for Auroville.
 A place where people of all countries are able to live in peace and progressive harmony, above all creeds, all politics and all nationalities.
 Please visit their website: https://auroville.org/

 We have an exciting lineup of teachers.
 Some of them are: